The Quality Life Jungle of Human Individual Differences

 Who are we and what have we done?

-The gene-environment framework of every culture and country in the world is littered with the heritable inequalities of social hierarchy and socioeconomic stratification reproduced through multiple pathways that include the biological embedding of social experience.
+The gene-environment framework of every culture and country in the world is littered with the self-perpetuating inequalities of social hierarchy and socioeconomic stratification reproduced through multiple pathways that include the biological embedding of social experience.

 Below is a short list of major social, economic, environmental and geopolitical problems that will be discussed in future articles.